 If you want a compelling application launcher that will allow you to search for files across your entire system, both online and offline, GNOME Do is one of the best Linux application launchers for you.
 The versatile features of this modern-day app launcher, combined with its simple-to-use interface, make the GNOME Do a perfect fit for modern Linux machines.

-Among its other offerings, this Linux application launcher provides great speed, and a smart autocomplete feature, which you can extend with plugins even further to curate to your specific needs.
-Users mostly use the GNOME Do for sending emails, playing music, surfing the internet, and such.
+Among its other offerings, this Linux application launcher provides great speed and a smart autocomplete feature, which you can extend with plugins even further to curate to your specific needs.
+Users mostly use GNOME Do for sending emails, playing music, surfing the internet, and such.

 Highlights of GNOME Do

 - GNOME Do offers a wide array of useful plugins to improve your launcher’s capability and establish a powerhouse.

 - You can set or modify the looks of this Linux application launcher as per personal taste.

 - The ability to use this launcher to post on microblogging sites like Twitter makes it much more attractive.

 - “GNOME Do” can search your Google contacts blazingly fast and show details almost in real time.

 Lighthouse is one of my favorite Linux application launchers in this guide.
 The software comes with a minimalist search bar that suits every machine, independent of the system’s environment.
 It also features a nice instant preview for the search items.
 Overall, the design is elegant during the performance and up to the mark.